Adephumie/bash-scripts-for-automation/docker-installation/README.md

 This script helps to take care of the automation of docker installation on Ubuntu machines.

 ## How to use this script
-1. Clone this repo and `cd` into the `docker-install-script` directory.
+1. Clone this repo and `cd` into the `docker-installation` directory.
 2. Make the file executable with:
    ```
    sudo chmod +x docker-install.sh